silagokth/SiLagoDoc/docs/Guideline/Style-guide-rtl.md

 ```

 ###	Processes
-Complex processes should have a description of what they are implementing
+Complex processes should have a description of what they are trying to implement

 ```
 --!
 This process checks if the loop should be executed (i.e. if  number of iterations >0 )